Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

 Spiaggia Grande

-Measuring roughly one km, this is one of the largest beaches in Calasetta.
-It is highly exposed to the winds, so a great place for windsurfing or kitesurfing.
-If you aren’t a great swimmer or a fan of the wind, avoid it on windy days.
+Spiaggia Grande is highly exposed to the winds, so a great place for windsurfing or kitesurfing.
+On the other hand, if you aren’t a great swimmer or a fan of the wind, it’s best you avoid this beach on windy days.
+If it’s not windy, it’s a great spot to swim and snorkel.

 Cala Lunga

-A beautiful beach characterized by fine pale grey sand.
+Le Saline is a beautiful Calasetta beach which has fine pale grey sand.
 It features sand dunes on which you will be able to spot beautiful marine lilies and other Mediterranean vegetation.
-The transparent water is rather shallow, so even non-experienced swimmers and children can enjoy it.
+However, keep in mind that climbing dunes is prohibited everywhere in Sardinia (as well as taking sand and shells).

 Cala Tuffi